TerableCoder/TerableAngler/README.md

 ## Usage
 ### `teraa`
 - Toggles module on or off
-- When on, talk to Angler Token Vendor, then talk to a summoned merchant, crstal merchant, or the fishing vendor, then type "terab start"
+- When on, talk to Angler Token Vendor, then talk to a vendor that lets you sell item to it, then type "teraa start"
 ### `teraa start`
 - Buys "Design: Fish Crate I" x80, then vendors them, repeats until you type "teraa"